 >driver's side door.
 Everybody else fit in somewhere.

 That wasn't the way it was.
-Daddy being the tallest had his feet
+Daddy being the tallest had his feet>If in the car, my father took out the cotter pins so the front seats would

 under the steering wheel and his head toward the opposite corner.